AgilPashayev/Viking-Hammer-Crossfit-app/ANNOUNCEMENT_FOREIGN_KEY_FIX_COMPLETE.md

       .select('id')
       .eq('id', createdBy)
       .single();

     // Only set created_by if user EXISTS in database if (userExists) {
       finalCreatedBy = createdBy; // Real user
     } else {
       // Demo user - set to NULL (allowed by schema) finalCreatedBy = null;
     }
   }

   // Insert with NULL for demo users await supabase.from('announcements').insert({
-    created_by: finalCreatedBy  // NULL for demo, UUID for real });
+    created_by: finalCreatedBy, // NULL for demo, UUID for real });
 });
 ```

 **How It Works:**

 1. ✅ Receives `createdBy` from frontend
 2. ✅ Checks if that user exists in `users_profile` table
 3. ✅ If exists → Use the UUID